 There has been a significant increase in sewing machines and equipment sales in the last few years.
 Over the past three years, more than one million people (including men and women) have started learning sewing.

 This research and report are conducted by the Craft & Hobby Trade Association.

-According to the same report, nearly 7,7 million people took up sewing as leisure and personal hobbies at home.
+According to the same report, nearly 7,7 million people took up sewing as a leisure and personal hobby at home.

 This number is still increasing and showing no signs of decline.
 In the UK, the sales of knitting and sewing patterns rose 60% in 2016.
 Meanwhile, the sewing machine industry saw a whopping increase of 30% in sales.